anitab-org/anitab-forms-backend/README.md

 3. `SECRET_KEY`  - This environment variable is required for running the backend.
 Add `SECRET_KEY` in `.env` file or export it by using `export SECRET_KEY=<YOUR SECRET KEY>`.

+4. `DB_BACKEND` - This environment variable is used here to get the the backend class of the database.
+Different databases have different backends in django.
+You can read more about it [here](https://docs.djangoproject.com/en/3.1/ref/databases/).
+Its default backend is postgresql.

+5. `DB_NAME` - This environment variable is required to get the name of the database.
+By default, its value is `osp`.

+6. `DB_USERNAME` - This environment variable is required to get the **USERNAME** of the user with all privileges to the above mentioned database.

+7. `DB_PASSWORD` - This environment variable is required to get the **password** of the above mentioned user i.e. the user with all the privileges to the database.

+8. `DB_HOST` - It is used to get the database host from the env variables.
+For `docker` it must be set to `db` otherwise its default value is `localhost`.

+9. `DB_PORT` - It is used to get the database port from the env variables.
+Different database backends have different ports.
+Its default value is of postgresql port i.e. `5432`.

 ## Testing